EBMCalculator/ebmcalculator.github.io/support.md

         </div>
         <div class="faq-answer">
           <p>
             Click on the Results tab to view up to 50 of your saved results.
-You can drag to rearrange, or click a result to view it individually.
+You can press and drag to rearrange, or click a result to view it individually.
           </p>
           <p style="text-align: center;">
             <a href="assets/images/screenshots/Results - Screenshot 2.png" target="_blank" rel="noopener noreferrer">